Following the Human Thread in Social Navigation: Results

-Table~\ref{tab:dist_ablation} presents the results from Stage 1 (S1) and Stage 2 (S2) with the utilization of various privileged information, such as Humanoid GPS (hGPS) and human trajectories (traj.).
+\paragraph{Adaptable information.} Table~\ref{tab:dist_ablation} presents the results from Stage 1 (S1) and Stage 2 (S2) with the utilization of various privileged information, such as Humanoid GPS (hGPS) and human trajectories (traj.).
 During S1, particularly in $S$ and notably in $SPS$, incorporating hGPS as an additional input leads to superior results.
 This advantage is likely attributed to hGPS containing implicit information about human and robot positions, facilitating more efficient path selection, especially in $SPS$ scenarios.
 However, this pattern is not evident in S2, where trajectories typically provide more adaptable information.
 As previously mentioned, hGPS inherently encompasses the robot's position, posing challenges in regressing this data during the second stage due to the lack of initial context regarding the robot's location relative to the environment.
 Furthermore, hGPS may be difficult to adapt when the human is detected and disappears around a wall.
 Since hGPS comprises polar coordinates, the distance between the robot and the human spans the wall.
 This issue does not arise when utilizing trajectories, as they do not require any information about the robot and can be adapted solely based on depth images and detection information.

-Fig.~\ref{fig:stage2_abl}\textit{(left)} illustrates the trend of the \textit{First encounter step over episode} during Stage 2.
-The plot confirms that using trajectories facilitates the robot to find the person, which it achieves after only approx. 450 steps, while the hGPS and hGPS+traj take more than 700 steps.
-Finding the robot first results in higher $S$ and $SPS$ metrics, but it may incur larger chances of collision ($CR$ metric), due to having to then follow it for longer, cf.\ Sec.~\ref{res:main}.\\ Fig.~\ref{fig:stage2_abl}\textit{(right)} illustrates the average distance between the agent and the humanoid after the first encounter.
-While hGPS and hGPS+traj stay at approx.\ 4 meters, the proposed trajectory-based approach ranges between 1.5 and 1.9, thus well within the 1-2 meter range, which yields the success in the task of following (larger $F$ metric, but encompassing a larger risk of collision-- $CR$ metric).